MushroomEternal/Releases/README.md

 If on Windows

-Type %appdata% into your search button on your hotbar
+Type %appdata% into your search on your windows taskbar